 - Neighborhood electric poles

 - Church bulletins

-- Run an ad in your community newspapers.
+- Run an ad in your community newspaper

-- Use cash collection envelopes for each event team or individual that will collect money.
-Keep an accurate record of who collects the money as well as the amount collected.
+- Use cash collection envelopes for each event team or individual that will collect money (this helps you keep accurate records of who collects money and in what amounts)

 - Set a specific date when all money needs to be turned in